Kit and replica cars of New Zealand: Alternative Cars

 Alternative Cars Limited is a New Zealand-based kit car company that manufactures fiber-glass bodied cars based on the 1950s MG TF.
 The company was founded by Russell Hooper, a medical supply representative, as Kit Kars Limited in 1984.
 In 1996 Kit Kars Ltd changed its name to Alternative Cars Limited.
-Initially the company operated from the owners home, until moving to a small 600 square foot workshop in Auckland.
+Initially the company operated from the owner's home, until moving to a small 600 square foot workshop in Auckland.